Disqus is a third-party commenting platform you can use to replace Squarespace's default commenting system in a Blog Page.

 Step 3 - Enter your Disqus shortname

-Enter your Disqus Shortname in the box.
+Enter your Disqus Shortname in the field.
+Then click Save.

 Step 4 - Enable Comments Globally